-Zinc is the second most important trace mineral in your dog’s system.
-And it’s responsible for many normal bodily functions.
-Without sufficient levels of zinc, many serious health issues can develop.
+Zinc is the second most important trace mineral in your dog’s system and is responsible for many normal bodily functions.
+Without sufficient levels of zinc, a range of pretty serious health issues can start developing.

 One of the best ways to tackle zinc deficiency in dogs is through their diet.
 This article will guide you through the best dog food on the market for dogs with zinc deficiency.